awilson96/jacobs_ladder/Project Requirements.md

       - The main purpose of Jacob is to create novel music, not for him to reproduce another person’s music.
       - Jacob will have the functionality to just play back certain famous songs upon request but that is not the first priority.
     - More to come

+## Menu Features
+- Show potential scales which can be played over currently held down notes
+- Play potential scales based on currently held down notes
+- Play a scale using chords specifying the number of voices
+  - Cycle through a set of these scales with individual notes or with chords
+- Display the chord as a string representation of the currently held down notes to the terminal